Claude/Claude Code Series for Non-Engineers: I Set Up an Environment to Run Claude Code

 Before getting into the steps, there's one important thing to mention.

-When you hear "Claude Code," you might imagine typing the claude command in a terminal.
+When you hear "Claude Code," you might imagine typing claude commands in a terminal.
 That's how engineers actually use it.

 Claude Desktop "Code" tab ★☆☆ For non-engineers